Need Help? Give us a call.

 Before you pull your free business credit report and panic at your low score, know this: Business credit scores are calculated on a different scale.

-The business credit reporting agencies—Dun & Bradstreet, Experian, and Equifax—calculate business credit scores on a scale from 0 to 100.
+The business credit reporting agencies—Dun & Bradstreet (responsible for the Paydex score), Experian, and Equifax—calculate business credit scores on a scale from 0 to 100.
 So if you pulled your business credit report and landed a score of 80, your business credit score would actually be in great standing.

 Now that you know the basics of deciphering a business credit report, let’s cover the 6 places you can go to get a free business credit report.